TainanKyle/GOT_hijack/README.md

 # GOT Maze Challenge
-Write a maze solver and compiled as a shared object (.so) file.
-Use `LD_PRELOAD` to load the solver and solve the maze by hijacking some functions.
+Hijack some functions using the GOT table to solve the maze.

 ### Description
 1. The main program (maze.c) registers the address of its main function, initializes the library, and loads an existing maze from /maze.txt.